pooj-a24/PRODIGY_SD_01/README.md

 The program is interactive and user-friendly, prompting the user to input a temperature value and specify its unit of measurement.
 It then performs the necessary calculations to convert the temperature to the other two units and displays the results.

 Features:

-Celsius to Fahrenheit and Kelvin: Convert a given temperature in Celsius to both Fahrenheit and Kelvin.
+1.Celsius to Fahrenheit and Kelvin: Convert a given temperature in Celsius to both Fahrenheit and Kelvin.

-Fahrenheit to Celsius and Kelvin: Convert a given temperature in Fahrenheit to both Celsius and Kelvin.
+2.Fahrenheit to Celsius and Kelvin: Convert a given temperature in Fahrenheit to both Celsius and Kelvin.

-Kelvin to Celsius and Fahrenheit: Convert a given temperature in Kelvin to both Celsius and Fahrenheit.
+3.Kelvin to Celsius and Fahrenheit: Convert a given temperature in Kelvin to both Celsius and Fahrenheit.

-User Input Validation: Ensures that the temperature value provided is a numeric value and the unit is one of the accepted options (C, F, K).
+4.User Input Validation: Ensures that the temperature value provided is a numeric value and the unit is one of the accepted options (C, F, K).